Burnerator/get-weather-data-from-api/README.md

 # Application to get weather data using AEMET data API

-This is an example of how to consume web services using go language.
-Application recover weather data from a indicated meteorologic station.
+This is an example of how to consume web services using Go language https://golang.org/.
+Application recover weather data from an indicated meteorologic station.
 The service is provided by Spanish AEMET (Agencia Estatal de Meteorología) https://opendata.aemet.es/dist/index.html

 ## Build

-1) Install go.
+1) Install Go.
 Follow instructions https://golang.org/doc/install
-2) Pull this git project.
+2) Clone this git project.
 3) Go to downloaded folder /get-weather-data-from-api/
 4) Execute command